mudita/MuditaOS/pure_changelog.md

 * Fixed passcode behavior when blocked from Mudita Center
 * Fixed missing tethering icon on "Tethering is on" window
 * Fixed showing "Copy text" option in empty note
+* Fixed "Copy" option missing from the options list in "New message" window

 ## [1.7.2 2023-07-28]